q60/hapesire/readme.md

 ## Info

-This project comes batteries included with ready to use sqlite database that I compiled.
+This project comes batteries included with ready to use sqlite database (as a mix dependency) that I compiled.
 I hope you can find something useful for yourself.
 Overall, it's a nice project to look into Ash Framework usage for APIs.
 You can also find a rather unhinged way of managing Slime templates in `lib/hapesire_web/templates.ex`.

 API docs can be found here - https://hapesire.kira.computer/docs.

+Repository with the database file and corresponding CSVs can be found on Codeberg - https://codeberg.org/q60/hapesire-db.

 Here's some basic CLI client that supports this API - **[gigagei](https://github.com/q60/gigagei)**.
 Give it a try.